openplans/shareabouts-api/doc/README.md

-From 0 to a Shareabouts API instance in about an hour
+Setting up a Hey Duwamish API instance in about an hour
 ======================================
-Shareabouts requires python2.6 or greater (and PostgreSQL 9.1 and development libraries by default to build).
+Hey Duwamish requires python2.6 or greater (and PostgreSQL 9.1 and development libraries by default to build).

 What's here
 ------------